Federal Student Aid Basics

 The application is available in English and Spanish, and can be accessed through its official site, FAFSA.gov.
 As you continue through the application, you will be able to automatically skip questions not pertaining to you, check out your status immediately, and get online help.
-Be sure to have your social security number, your permanent resident card if you have one, any W-2 forms or records of money earned for the previous year, and your tax records available before you get started.
+Be sure to have your social security number, your permanent resident card if you have one.

 College is an important step in achieving your future goals, but there are many financial aid options to consider.
 If you will be receiving a federal student loan, it is important to understand what you are getting and to be a responsible borrower.